Lucas-Tsai-source/Android-Studio-App/README.md

 # Introduction
 A simple app includes these following features:
 1. Introducing the product in a convenience store
-2. The landmark in our university, also
+2. The landmark and landmark information in our university
 3. Phone calls
 4. Mail texting
 5. Shopping cart system … etc.